-No one in this room, for sure, needs to be reminded that this Spring marked the 20th anniversary of the pro-democracy protests in Tiananmen Square; and this November marks the 20th anniversary of the fall of the Berlin Wall, two landmark events in the history of democratic movements world-wide, two events that we would be highly remiss to not acknowledge at a forum such as this.

-While the events of Tiananmen Square in the spring of 1989 did fail to bring electoral democracy to China, the fall of the Berlin Wall that autumn ushered in an extraordinary period culminating the third wave of democratization that by some measures had begun in the 1970's.1 By the end of the 1990's electoral democracies had spread through Eastern Europe, Asia, Africa, and Latin America.
-In "January 2000, Freedom House counted 120 democracies, the highest number and the greatest percentage (63) in the history of the world,"2 leading some to see liberal democracy as having definitively won the great contest of history.3 This of course tells an incomplete story; simply holding elections, does not make a government democratic, and we have seen how a number of countries have held elections while maintaining elements of authoritarianism.
-But that is not my subject here.
+The spring of 2009 marked the 20th anniversary of the pro-democracy protests in Tiananmen Square, and November 2009 marked the 20th anniversary of the fall of the Berlin Wall.
+These are two truly landmark events in the history of democratic movements world-wide - two events whose importance must at least be acknowledged at the start of any discussion of the potential for transnational democracy in the twenty-first century.
+While the events of Tiananmen Square in the spring of 1989 failed to bring electoral democracy to China, the bloody spectacle of repression there did affect the response of many Eastern European leaders who were determined to avoid violence when they faced off against their own anti-communist movements that autumn.
+As Timothy Garton Ash puts it, "that Tiananmen Square happened in China is one of the reasons it did not happen in Europe."1) And, indeed, the peaceful fall of the Berlin Wall in November ushered in an extraordinary period culminating the third wave of democratization that by some measures had begun in the 1970's.2) By the end of the 1990's, electoral democracies had spread through Eastern Europe, Asia, Africa, and Latin America.
+In "January 2000, Freedom House counted 120 democracies, the highest number and the greatest percentage (63) in the history of the world,"3) leading some to see liberal democracy as having definitively won the great contest of history, making the very idea of transnational democracy a possibility for the first time.4) This of course tells an incomplete story; simply holding elections does not make a government democratic, and we have seen how a number of countries have held elections while maintaining elements of authoritarianism.